 Manufactured Homes: Moving

 Large trucks known as toter trucks will hook onto these hitches and are capable of moving these large units at high speeds down roads.
 Toter trucks typically require permits and pilot vehicles to be able to move these types of homes.
+Moving a mobile home is no easy task.

 Almost all manufactured home parks have manufactured homes in them not modular homes.
 These homes sit on piers and then have skirting around them.
 Once in a while you will see a modular home used as an office in a manufactured home park or you will see a modular at the very front of the manufactured home park to make the park appear nice and elegant.

-Tips of Manufactured Homes
+Tips on Manufactured Homes

 If you were to pull back the skirting on the manufactured home, you would typically see axles and a hitch laying underneath the home.
 Many times, these are left behind to use if you decide you want to move your home later.
 Do not worry if yours are missing transportation companies typically have these available.